 LED lights are predominantly safe for dogs, and the benefits they offer far outweigh any small risks that may be present.

-We check out the pros and cons of the use of LED lights in homes around dogs.
+We check out the pros and cons of the use of LED lights in homes around dogs, using studies from the Univeristy of Exeter and a publication from the National Library of Medicine.

 Table of Contents